Bill Anderson Sings

 Bill Anderson Sings is a studio album by American country singer-songwriter Bill Anderson.
 It was released in February 1964 on Decca Records and was produced by Owen Bradley.
 The album was Anderson's second studio release as a recording artist and included two singles that became major hits on the Billboard country chart.
 The album itself would also reach positions on the Billboard charts following its release.

 Background and content

-Bill Anderson Sings was recorded between 1960 and 1963 at both the Bradley Studio and the Columbia Recording Studio.
-Both studios were located in Nashville, Tennessee and all sessions were produced by Owen Bradley.
-Anderson and Bradley also collaborated for his previous studio album, among other recordings.
+Bill Anderson Sings was recorded between 1960 and 1963 at Bradley Studios in Nashville, Tennessee, which changed ownership and were renamed Columbia Recording Studios during the album's recording.
+All sessions were produced by Owen Bradley, who also collaborated with Anderson for his previous studio album, among other recordings.
 The album consisted of 12 tracks.
 Five of the record's songs were written or co-written by Anderson.
 Some recordings were remakes of originals recorded by other artists.
 The second track, "Abilene", was first recorded by George Hamilton IV.
 The third track, "I'm Leaving It Up to You", was originally cut by the duo Dale & Grace.
 Additionally, the seventh track, "500 Miles Away from Home", was recorded at the time by Bobby Bare.